-As the Microenterprise Loan Scheme is demand lead, optimising awareness of the business is essential to ensure we are reaching as many of our potential customers as possible.
+As the Microenterprise Loan Scheme is demand led, optimising awareness of the business is essential to ensure we are reaching as many of our potential customers as possible.
 We continue to undertake a wide range of marketing activities, across traditional and digital media, promotional and networking events.
 These activities continue to grow brand awareness and draw a growing amount of traffic to our website and social media pages, with increased level of enquiries to the business.
 We continue to enhance our marketing activities to create better clarity of our offering, online supports and a greater focus on our customers' needs.
-Brand awareness remains strong.
+In 2023 we started work on a brand refresh and new website.
+Brand Awareness remains strong.